TabbyisTrans/SchoolWork2024/latin/Catullus/CatullusVII.md

 Goodbye, girl.
 Now Catullus is tough,
 And he will not seek you
 nor will he ask for the one thats unwilling.

+But you will mourn (to Lesbia), when you are not asked for.

+Wicked one, alas to you!
+What life remains for you?
+Who now will go to you?
+To whom will you see beautiful?
+Whom will you love now?
+Of whom will be said to be?
+Whom will you kiss?
+Whose lips will you bite?

+And you, Catullus, be stuborn.